tox-dev/tox/docs/development.rst

 The content of this file is reStructuredText formatted text that will be used as the content of the changelog entry.
 You do not need to reference the issue or PR numbers here as towncrier will automatically add a reference to all of the affected issues when rendering the changelog.
+You may append ``- by :user:USERNAME``, with a GitHub username in backticks, if you wish.

 In order to maintain a consistent style in the ``changelog.rst`` file, it is preferred to keep the entries to the point, in sentence case, shorter than 120 characters and in an imperative tone -- an entry should complete the sentence